Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-AreaSearch's data for financial year 2022 shows median income in Elderslie - Narellan at $59,754 and average income at $72,498.
-This is higher than Greater Sydney's median income of $56,994 and average income of $80,856.
-By September 2025, with a 12.61% increase based on the Wage Price Index, estimated incomes would be approximately $67,289 (median) and $81,640 (average).
-Census 2021 data shows Elderslie - Narellan's incomes cluster around the 74th percentile nationally.
-The largest income segment is 33.7% earning between $1,500 to $2,999 weekly, with 4,929 residents in this category.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows that income in Elderslie - Narellan SA2 is above average nationally.
+The median income is $59,754 and the average income stands at $72,498.
+In comparison, Greater Sydney has a median income of $56,994 and an average income of $80,856.
+Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates for Elderslie - Narellan would be approximately $67,289 (median) and $81,640 (average) as of September 2025.
+According to Census 2021 income data, household, family and personal incomes in Elderslie - Narellan are at the 74th percentile nationally.
+The largest income segment comprises 33.7% earning $1,500 - 2,999 weekly, with 4,928 residents falling into this category.
 This aligns with regional levels where this cohort represents 30.9%.
-Notably, 31.9% earn over $3,000 per week, indicating affluence that supports premium retail and services.
-High housing costs consume 17.7% of income, but strong earnings place disposable income at the 75th percentile.
+Notably, 31.9% of the population earns over $3,000 per week, indicating affluence and supporting premium retail and service offerings.
+High housing costs consume 17.7% of income, but strong earnings place disposable income at the 74th percentile nationally.
 The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income